Epic-Fight/EpicFight-Docs/docs/API/Starting.en.md

 To access a compilation of EpicFight versions at your disposal, refer to the listings on [Modrinth](https://modrinth.com/mod/epic-fight/versions)

 !!! tip
-	For an easier setup of your Dependencies, you can click on a version on Modrinth you wish to implement, and then copy either the **Version number** or **Version ID** as the Epic Fight version, for example `21.12.5`:octicons-question-16:{ title="Modrinth Maven is a repository that simplifies downloading mods from Modrinth platform in your Gradle build" }
+    For an easier setup of your dependencies, you can click on the version you want to use on Modrinth, then copy either the **Version Number** or **Version ID** as the Epic Fight version.:octicons-question-16:{ title="Modrinth Maven is a repository that simplifies downloading mods from the Modrinth platform in your Gradle build." }

+    For example, `21.12.5`; then include it in `gradle.properties`:

+    ```properties
+    epicfight_version=21.12.5
+    ```

 	<center>![](https://github.com/MetalKnight56/EpicFight-Docs/blob/main/images/modrinth_epic_fight_version_details.jpg?raw=true){.img-rounded}</center>